damato-design/blog/src/posts/fetching-definitions.md

 const SOURCE_DIR = new URL(document.currentScript.src).href.replace(/[^/]*$/, '');
 ```

 The code above determines the url where the current script is located and then removes the `registrar.iife.js` file name.
-I haven't found a cleaner way to do this without the ugly RegEx and without requiring to know the file name here.
+I haven't found a cleaner way to do this without the ugly regex and without requiring to know the file name here.

 Then we can determine the location of the components by building a url with this variable.